VIPER (rover): Cancellation in 2024

-Amidst cost growth and delays to readiness of the rover and the Griffin lander, the VIPER program was ended in July 2024, with the rover planned to be disassembled and its instruments and components reused for other lunar missions.
+Amidst cost growth and delays to readiness of the rover and the Griffin lander, the VIPER program was ended in July 2024, with the then-completed but yet to be tested rover planned to be disassembled and its instruments and components reused for other lunar missions.
 Before commencing disassembly, NASA announced they would consider "expressions of interest" from industry to use the "VIPER rover system at no cost to the government."
 At the time of the announcement NASA expected to save $84 million by canceling the mission, which has cost $450 million so far.
 The budgeted cost to build VIPER was $433.5 million, with $235.6 million budgeted to launch the lander.
-The agency still plans to support the Griffin lander to arrive on the Moon in fall of 2025, though with a mass simulator in place of the VIPER rover.
+The agency still plans to support the Griffin lander to arrive on the Moon in fall of 2025, though with Astrolab' FLIP rover in place of the VIPER rover.
 NASA expects the primary objectives of VIPER to be fulfilled by an array of other missions planned for the next several years, but these may eventually become overshadowed and forgotten over time.